Shy-Ta/expression-evaluator-demo/README.md

 expression-evaluator-demo
 =========================

-Aa general purpose java library which offers excel or Google spreadsheet like formula/ expression support.
+A general purpose java library which offers excel or Google spreadsheet like formula/ expression support.
 The library also allows easy addition of new functions.

 The project contains examples\ tests to demonstrate what is already on offer and also give some examples to extend or add new functionality.
 The sequence of topics is as below: